 When Tim asked if I would join his remodeling round up, I quickly started having heart palpitations.
 I am great at finding things that need remodeling, it’s the doing it part that gets me every time.

-He doesn’t know this yet, but as soon as my hubby gets a job, I’m hiring him to come help us get started on our 1000 square foot unfinished 3rd story.
+He doesn’t know this yet, but as soon as we get out of time of unemployment, I’m hiring him to come help us get started on our 1000 square foot unfinished 3rd story.

 A re-modelers dream job.
 If I had cable and knew all the HGTV shows, I would apply for one of them, and my attic would get picked.